-RAP 1a; RAP 1b
+RAP 1a

-- Navigational dredging may have to be increased as a result of any development of Bridlington Harbour.
-There is a risk that sediment, and/or contaminants within the sediment, could negatively impact the chalk feature.
+- Navigational dredging may have to be increased as a result of any planned redevelopment of Bridlington Harbour.
+There is a risk that sediment, and/or contaminants within the sediment, could negatively impact the chalk feature and surrounding waters.